validcube/validcube/README.md

 I'm open to exploring more programming languages like C, Svelte and Rust to expand my skill set.

 ✨ Fun fact about me:
-* I love to support older versions—I often find myself supporting a Python project down to Python 3.8;
+* I love to support older versions—I often find myself supporting a Python project down to Python 3.6 (why?);
 * I love to express my creativity by drawing or illustrating (see my profile and [assets](https://github.com/validcube/validcube/tree/main/assets) used in Pull Request and banner!);
-* I'm introverted, so I often find myself getting random anxiety attacks when I speak to someone.
+* My brain love hate talking to people, I often find myself getting random anxiety attacks when I speak to someone... whoops

 This isn't a fun fact about me (this is probably every programmer ever): *why do manual work for 5 hours when you can spend 11 hours writing a program to do it for you*.